oakerele/personal-site/README.md

 # Tobiak.com

 My personal site where I show my experience and skillset.
-It was made in AngularJS instead of a standard HTML page so that I could learn AngularJS.
-There's a little backend that is deployed on heroku for contact form sending and more stuff in the future.
+It was made using vanilla HTML and CSS.
+There's a little backend that is deployed on Google cloud functions for contact form sending and more stuff in the future.

-One thing to remember about Angular 1 is that it may use a different compiler like gulp or grunt.
-You'll have to install that like so `npm install gulp-cli -g`.
-You may also need SCSS if you don't already have that.
+You'll have to install Gulp to compile and compress the frontend.
+It can be done using `npm install gulp-cli -g`.
+You may also need SCSS modules if you don't already have that.